Certara (NASDAQ:CERT) Issues FY 2024 Earnings Guidance

-Certara (NASDAQ:CERT – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday.
-The company provided earnings per share guidance of 0.410-0.460 for the period, compared to the consensus earnings per share estimate of 0.430.
+Certara (NASDAQ:CERT – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
+The company provided EPS guidance of 0.410-0.460 for the period, compared to the consensus EPS estimate of 0.430.
 The company issued revenue guidance of $385.0 million-$400.0 million, compared to the consensus revenue estimate of $388.5 million.

 Certara Trading Down 0.4 %

-Certara (NASDAQ:CERT – Get Free Report) last released its earnings results on Thursday, February 29th.
-The company reported $0.05 EPS for the quarter, missing analysts’ consensus estimates of $0.09 by ($0.04).
-The firm had revenue of $88.01 million during the quarter, compared to analysts’ expectations of $86.80 million.
+Certara (NASDAQ:CERT – Get Free Report) last announced its quarterly earnings data on Thursday, February 29th.
+The company reported $0.05 EPS for the quarter, missing the consensus estimate of $0.09 by ($0.04).
 Certara had a negative net margin of 15.62% and a positive return on equity of 4.33%.
-Equities research analysts predict that Certara will post 0.29 earnings per share for the current fiscal year.
+The business had revenue of $88.01 million during the quarter, compared to the consensus estimate of $86.80 million.
+Equities analysts expect that Certara will post 0.29 earnings per share for the current year.

-In other Certara news, insider Patrick F. Smith sold 14,427 shares of the firm’s stock in a transaction dated Tuesday, April 2nd.
+In other news, insider Patrick F. Smith sold 14,427 shares of Certara stock in a transaction that occurred on Tuesday, April 2nd.
 The shares were sold at an average price of $16.85, for a total value of $243,094.95.
-Following the completion of the sale, the insider now owns 50,091 shares of the company’s stock, valued at $844,033.35.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-In other news, insider Patrick F. Smith sold 14,427 shares of Certara stock in a transaction on Tuesday, April 2nd.
-The stock was sold at an average price of $16.85, for a total transaction of $243,094.95.
-Following the completion of the sale, the insider now directly owns 50,091 shares in the company, valued at $844,033.35.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, SVP Richard M. Traynor sold 3,000 shares of the company’s stock in a transaction dated Monday, April 1st.
-The stock was sold at an average price of $18.00, for a total transaction of $54,000.00.
-Following the completion of the transaction, the senior vice president now owns 173,524 shares in the company, valued at $3,123,432.
+Following the transaction, the insider now owns 50,091 shares of the company’s stock, valued at approximately $844,033.35.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+In related news, SVP Richard M. Traynor sold 3,000 shares of Certara stock in a transaction that occurred on Monday, April 1st.
+The shares were sold at an average price of $18.00, for a total value of $54,000.00.
+Following the completion of the sale, the senior vice president now directly owns 173,524 shares in the company, valued at approximately $3,123,432.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Patrick F. Smith sold 14,427 shares of the company’s stock in a transaction that occurred on Tuesday, April 2nd.
+The shares were sold at an average price of $16.85, for a total transaction of $243,094.95.
+Following the transaction, the insider now owns 50,091 shares in the company, valued at approximately $844,033.35.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 23,427 shares of company stock valued at $405,095.
-Company insiders own 2.39% of the company’s stock.
+Over the last ninety days, insiders sold 23,427 shares of company stock worth $405,095.
+2.39% of the stock is owned by corporate insiders.

 Certara, Inc, together with its subsidiaries, provides software products and technology-enabled services to customers for biosimulation in drug discovery, preclinical and clinical research, regulatory submissions, and market access in the United States and internationally.
 It offers solutions for model-informed drug development, as well as biosimulation solution used to predict both pharmacokinetics and pharmacodynamics.